imuno/Diploma/README.md

 ## License

-This project is licensed under the MIT License - [see more](license.md).
+This project is licensed under the MIT License.